hieudo-hn/dlib/README.md

 # Running the program:
 1. `cd` to your local repository

-2. run `sealbuild` in the main project directory (the one with imglab, run, etc) to build all of the programs and place them in the run folder.
+2. run `sealbuild` or `sealbuildAWS` (if you run this program on the AWS machine) in the main project directory (the one with imglab, run, etc) to build all of the programs and place them in the run folder.

   + (Optional) To run the build command from anywhere navigate to the main project directory and execute: